tpae/node-repl/README.md

-node-repl - JavaScript Read-Eval-Print-Loop (REPL) for Atom.
+node-repl - JavaScript Read-Eval-Print-Loop (REPL) for Atom
 =========

 Inspired by coderpad, having a live REPL on your Atom is nice for simple coding exercises.

+Still in active development, check back for progress!

 #### How to / Installation